logzio/logz-docs/_source/user-guide/k360/index.md

 At the bottom of the quick view menu's **Pods** tab, you'll find a list of all pods related to this node.
 The table includes each pod's status, the number of containers they’re in, and how much CPU and memory they use.
 Clicking on one of the pods will lead you to that pod's quick view menu.

+In addition, you can browse throguh the following tabs:

-The second tab contains the **logs**, with the time, log level, and warning for each log inside the node.
+**Logs**, that includes the time, log level and message for each log in this node.
 You can search for specific logs using the search bar, which supports free text and Lucene queries.

 The third tab, **Metrics**, presents useful data in graph form, including: